AnthonyPerez98/tfg-drone/README.md

 <h2>Autonomous vision in drones: Prototyping implementation of computer vision algorithms for object detection.</h2>

-This repository contains the code and resources for the final year project "Autonomous Vision for Object Detection using Drones."
+This repository contains the code and resources for the final year project "Autonomous vision in drones: Prototyping implementation of computer vision algorithms for object detection."
 The project focuses on using the Tello drone, machine learning, and computer vision to detect objects in real-time.

 Table of Contents